 6. MidWest iCrate Folding Metal Dog Crate

 About: The MidWest iCrate Folding Metal Dog Crate features a straight-forward design and a few bonus features to make it one of the most attractive options available.
-And for extra piece of mind, this crate comes with a 1-year warranty from the manufacturer.
+Sure, it’s not the coolest dog crate around, but it’s simple, affordable, and gets the job done.
+And for extra peace of mind, this crate comes with a 1-year warranty from the manufacturer.

 - Available in 7 sizes, ranging from 18 inches wide to 48 inches wide